takasek/XcodeExtensionSample/README.md

 - Pasteboard as input
 - Pasteboard as output
-- Anther App as output
+- Another App as output
-- Anther App as output using URL scheme
+- Another App as output using URL scheme
 - Linux command execution
 - Network connection
 - Linux command execution beyond Sandbox using XPC